dmx-systems/dmx-documentation/docs/user.rst

 The "Info" tab
 --------------

-The first tab is a general info tab.
+The "Info" tab is the first section of the :ref:`detail panel<user-the-detail-panel>`.
-You get there by selecting "Details" from the :ref:`context menu<user-the-context-menu>`.
+It is named after the type of your current selection, e.g. a topic of type "Person" or "Event".
-The "Info" tab is always labelled with the type of the selected item, e.g. "Person" or "Event".
+You can go to the info tab directly by choosing *Details* from the :ref:`context menu<user-the-context-menu>` or by selecting the first tab in the detail panel.

-It shows the direct child topics of what is currently selected as this is the most commonly wanted information.
+In **display mode** it shows the direct child topics of what is currently selected as this is the most commonly wanted information.
-In its display mode it shows only those fields containing data.
+It only shows child topics with a value assigned, that is fields containing data.

-You can reveal the listed child topics on the current topicmap by clicking the little eye symbol.
+You can use the display mode to reveal selected child topics in the topicmap panel by hovering the childs and using the little eye symbol (at the very right).

 .. image:: _static/detail-panel-reveal-button.png

-The first tab also has an edit button at the bottom.
+The info tab also has an **edit mode**.
-From a topicmap you can enter the editing mode directly by clicking "Edit" in the context menu.
+You can enter the edit mode either directly from within the topicmap by clicking "Edit" in the :ref:`context menu<user-the-context-menu>` or by clicking the "Edit" button at the bottom of the "Info" tab.
-If you enter the editing mode, you get all fields that you can fill in for the respective topic type or association type.
+If you enter the **Edit** mode, you get a form with all possible input fields regarding the respective item type.
-These fields come from the type definitions.
-(Please see the section about :ref:`Modeling<user-modeling>`.)
+The form is generated using the type definition representing the content (for more details, see our section on :ref:`Modeling<user-modeling>`).

 .. image:: _static/detail-panel-editing-mode.jpg